cocoleemon/BloomVault/docs/volume-3/03-product-specifications/08-wishlist.md

 # Database Impact

-The Wishlist stores user-specific purchase intent and references products already saved in the user's Library.
+The Wishlist stores user-specific purchase intentions while referencing products already saved in the user's Library.

+Each Wishlist item may optionally store a Purchase Intent that captures the user's current buying intention.

-Detailed relationships are defined within the Technical Architecture documentation.
+Detailed schema definitions are documented within the Technical Architecture volume.

 ---